Emili-a/Git-repo-visualization-tool_IT2810/README.md

 # Prosjekt 2

 ## Getting started

+* From the inner projekt-2 folder
+    npm install
+* Run from the inner projekt-2 folder to get browser routing npm i -D react-router-dom@latest
+* Start webpage by running from the inner projekt-2 folder npm-start

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.